-California’s worker classification law contains numerous exceptions to the ABC test for various industries and professions.
-If an exception applies, then courts and agencies will apply the test specified in the statutory exception, usually the control test, sometimes called the “Borello test” after the California Supreme Court case it is drawn from, S. G. Borello & Sons, Inc. v.
+California’s worker classification law contains dozens of complicated exceptions to the ABC test for various industries and professions.
+If an exception applies, then courts and agencies will apply the test specified in the statutory exception, usually the common law control test, sometimes called the “Borello test” after the California Supreme Court case it is drawn from, S. G. Borello & Sons, Inc. v.
 Department of Industrial Relations.
 The Borello test is a more flexible factor-based test that focuses primarily on the hiring entity’s right to control the manner and means of performing the work but also requires consideration of several other factors.

 Because different tests are applied depending on the legal issue and the specific circumstances of the business, employers should always consult with legal counsel to make sure workers classified as independent contractors can meet all applicable legal requirements.

-Beginning July 1, 2020, AB 5’s ABC test and the various exceptions to that test became the applicable law for determining independent contractor status in the context of workers’ compensation.
-As with claims under the Labor Code and Wage Orders, if an exception to the ABC test applies, then the Borello test applies, focusing primarily on the hiring entity’s control over the manner and means of performing the work, along with additional factors.
+The ABC test is the applicable test for determining independent contractor status in the context of workers’ compensation.
+If an exception to the ABC test applies, then the Borello test applies, focusing primarily on the hiring entity’s control over the manner and means of performing the work, along with additional factors.

 The IRS is the federal taxing authority that determines whether an employment relationship exists between a worker and employer that requires payment of federal employment taxes, including Social Security taxes, payment under the Federal Unemployment Tax Act and withholding of worker-owed employment taxes.